Complete Guide to Skincare for Seniors: Dryness, Bruising

 If you tend to experience bruises, ensure you include enough vitamin K in your diet, which helps strengthen blood vessels and capillaries under your skin, making bruising less likely.
 Supplements like witch hazel, arnica, vitamin C, and bioflavonoids may also prove effective.
 Consult your physician about which ones would best fit you.

-The Importance of Sun Protection
+The Importance of Sun Protection for Seniors

 Too much sun exposure is beautiful to gaze upon, yet it can result in skin damage such as premature aging, wrinkles, age spots, and increased cancer risks.